minnbanya/NLP-Project/README.md

 ## Methodology
 ### (1) Classification model
-We have trained 3 models (biLSTM, CNN, and BERT) on different parameters.
+#### Dataset:
-- For dataset, there are 17 classes including:
+We used train dataset from amazonqa github. there are 17 classes including:
   - (1) Electronics
   - (2) Home_and_Kitchen
   - (3) Sports_and_Outdoors